syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 {% endhighlight %}

 A phase can be updated at runtime with the client side API `updateNode`.
-Following code snippet illustrates how to a update phase at runtime.
+The following code example illustrates how to a update phase at runtime.

  {% highlight js %}

         var diagram = $("#diagram").ejDiagram("instance");
         var options = {
-            //specifies the style of the phase to be updated
+            //Specifies the style of the phase to be updated
             lineDashArray: "3,3",
             lineColor: "#C7D4DF",
             lineWidth: 2